Angular-Dynamic-Hooks/Documentation/documentation/configuration.md

 `importPromise` should be a function that returns the import promise for the component file while `importName` should be the name of the exported component class to be used.

-With standard selector hooks, you can use this `LazyLoadComponentConfig` in the `component`-field of a [SelectorHookParserConfig]({{ "documentation/parsers#selectorhookparserconfig" | relative_url }}).
+With standard selector hooks, you can use this <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L157" target="_blank">`LazyLoadComponentConfig`</a> in the `component`-field of a [SelectorHookParserConfig]({{ "documentation/parsers#selectorhookparserconfig" | relative_url }}).
 You also need to manually specify a selector to look for, as it cannot be known before loading the component class.
-All this would look like so:
+An example would look like so:

 ```ts
 import { Component } from '@angular/core';